Introduction

 Halstack React library does expose a themes API that allows developers to override many of these opinions.
 Still, the themes API has its limitations, and it is considered a work around the Design System guidelines to allow a restricted level of white-labeling.
 That means if you are designing an application and you already have strong UI/UX opinions, Halstack might not be the right tool for you.

-All the opinions provided by Halstack Design System always remain within the boundaries of the generalistic UI/UX Design domain.
+All the opinions provided by Halstack Design System always remain within the boundaries of the generalist UI/UX Design domain.
 Halstack will not get into business-specific elements even if they are reusable.
 For example, Halstack might provide guidelines on using forms within the context of digital applications.
 Still, it doesn't get into the specifics of designing a form for an insurance quote application.

 This design domain is noticeable by looking at the different configuration parameters in the Halstack React library, which resemble the language used by UX designers, without ever getting into the business semantics.